 Are you a naturalized Filipino citizen?
-Or maybe you have dual citizenship or have no birth certificate?
+Do you hold dual citizenship?
+Is your birth certificate missing?
 If so, you need to present additional documents to the DFA.

-Arrive at your assigned DFA site 30 minutes before your appointment schedule, as latecomers and those coming in too early aren’t accommodated.
-Also, observe the proper dress code.
+Arrive at your assigned DFA site 30 minutes before your appointment schedule, as latecomers and those coming in too early won't be accommodated.
+Observe the proper dress code as well.
 Individuals wearing sandos, spaghetti straps, shorts, tubes, sandals, or slippers may not continue their appointment.

-When you're done with all the passport application or renewal steps, you'll be issued a stub or receipt that indicates your passport's tentative release date.
+When you're done with all the steps, you'll be issued a stub or receipt that indicates your passport's tentative release date.

 Visit the DFA consular office where you filed your application and present your receipt to claim your passport.
-If you’ve lost your passport receipt, you need to present a notarized affidavit of loss.
+If you lose your passport receipt, you'll need to present a notarized affidavit of loss.

-You can assign someone else to pick up your passport if you're not available to do it.
+You can assign someone else to pick up your passport if you're not available.
 The DFA requires an authorization letter (for immediate family members) or Special Power of Attorney (for non-immediate family) and a photocopy of the authorized representative's valid ID before issuing the passport.